ifeelrobbed/uoscripts/README.md

 ![Imgur](https://i.imgur.com/EtY8UQi.jpg)

-Install the Classic Client, let it patch fully, then close it.
+Install the Classic Client, **let it patch fully**, then close it.
+This may take awhile.

 ### Run the uogo script